Proof That Cara Delevingne, Ashley Benson's Love Is Stronger Than Ever

 Earlier in the day, the 27-year-old model's official Twitter account shared a message stating "Me and Ashley broke up," leading some followers to believe she had called it quits with the 29-year-old actress.
 The tweet was later deleted.

 Social media sleuths soon noticed some suspicious activity via Delevingne's Twitter account.
-According to social media users' screenshots, Delevingne's account also shared messages about giving away free iPhones and creating a new private Instagram account.
+According to social media users' screenshots, Delevingne's account also shared since-deleted messages about giving away free iPhones and creating a new private Instagram account.
 In addition, some followers noticed Benson's first name was misspelled in a tweet.

 E!
 News later learned that Delevingne's account was indeed hacked.